EquiticeDaRandomBoi/celeste-wasm/how.md

 Of course, the game won't work, since we needed patches in a few places to get it to run in the browser without crashing.

-but we just made a whole framework for modifying functions at runtime! we can just use that

-all we need to do now is instantiate a `Hook` for the functions we need to patch, then make our changes
+We just made an entire framework for patching code at runtime though, so we can just use that, we just need to instantiate a `Hook` for the functions we need to patch then make our changes.

 Here's an example hook, we need to force the window buffer to a specific size after the screen initializes, which we can do by finding `ApplyScreen` on the dynamically loaded assembly and running our code after it